pauraurell/Game-Dev/README.md

 ## The Legend of The Boy

 2d Platformer made using the SDL (-https://www.libsdl.org/) and pugi libraries done by Pol Galán and Pau Raurell for Videogame Development subject.
-In this version, the player can move in left and right directions, jump, and do a dash and attack enemies.
+In this version, the player can move in left and right directions, jump, do a dash, attack enemies, collect coins and navigate through UI system.
 The maps have been done with Tiled.

+In this version we have created a main menu with some buttons and functionalities (Play -> Start a new game, Continue -> Continue with a previosly saved game.
+If there's no saved game, it will do the same as the play button, Credits, Exit, and Settings).
+You can open an inGame menu that allows you to save, load, change audio settings, return to the main menu and quit to desktop.

 ### Controls